Apollys/TheLibraryOfLife/the_worlds_religions.md

 <br/>

 > When a wild elephant is to be tamed and trained, the best way to begin is by yoking it to one that has already been through the process.
-By contact, the wild one comes to see that the condition it is being led toward is not wholy incompatible with being an elephant — that what is expected of it does not contradict its nature categorically and heralds a condition that, though startlingly different, is viable.
+By contact, the wild one comes to see that the condition it is being led toward is not wholly incompatible with being an elephant — that what is expected of it does not contradict its nature categorically and heralds a condition that, though startlingly different, is viable.
 >
 > [105]